-Most MCI events, depending on the location and size of the incident, will require the region to work together closely to manage what impacts they can.
-This can include: identification, prioritization and allocation of resources; patient distribution; information sharing; and public information.
-Further, once the initial impact of these events has diminished, activities begin to transition to a focus on recovery.
+Most trauma surge events, depending on the location and size of the incident, will require the region to work together closely to mitigate and manage what impacts they can.
+This can include notification, prioritization and allocation of resources; patient distribution; information sharing; and public information.
+Further, once the initial impact of the event has diminished, activities begin to transition to recovery.
 As seen in the 2012 Aurora Theater shooting, recovery efforts can last years and are oftentimes supported by non-hospital regional HCC partners.